|Where:||Register Now! Lake Clark National Park, Alaska|

 You don’t need a lot of equipment to photograph bears.
 The ideal lens is a 200-400mm.
 These particular lenses allow you to zoom in on more distant bears as well as animals close by.
 A tripod is helpful for holding the camera and lens in position while awaiting an attractive pose.
 If you are using a camera with a crop factor (small sensor), consider what it does to your focal length.
 If your camera has a 1.5x crop factor, the field of view of a 300mm lens is similar to a much longer 450mm lens.
 The focal length is still 300mm, but the bear will be much larger in the viewfinder!

 Bring warm clothes to prepare for the worst.
-On our last visit in September, it rained a couple of days and we enjoyed temperatures in the low fifties.
-The boat provides hip boots for making wet landings where you must wade a short distance to dry land.
-I wear these hip boots the entire time ashore as it makes stream crossings and landings easier.
+On our last visit in August, it rained a couple of days and we enjoyed temperatures in the low fifties.
+The lodge provides hip boots for making walking in tall wet grass drier and more comfortable.
+I wear these hip boots the entire time when veiwing and photographing bears as it makes stream crossings and standing in wet meadows easier.

 This trip does not require long distance hiking but we regularly walk over a mile or more every day.
 We traverse sandy beaches, cobblestones, mudflats, and tall grass flats.
-You will be carrying your camera bag and tripod plus extra clothes.
+You will be carrying your camera bag and tripod.
 If you have trouble walking or hiking in any way this trip may not be for you.
 People of average physical condition for hiking will have no problem.

-Three delicious meals a day are served on board the boat.
-No food is allowed when ashore due to safety concerns.
+Three delicious meals a day are served at the lodge.
+No food is allowed while we are out with the bears due to safety concerns.
 The bears leave humans alone and we want to keep it that way!
-We don’t want to teach bears that humans have food to eat.
+We don’t want to teach bears that humans carry food to eat.

 I know you will find this bear photography trip to be tremendously fun and productive.
 I hope you will join me!
 Space is strictly limited.